 US business consultancy firm Grand View Research, which also has offices in Pune, Maharashtra, believes that the global gaming market will double in size over the next six years.
 It claims that widespread mobile adoption will be one of the industry’s key drivers, as playing games of chance for real money on mobile devices will sky-rocket in popularity.
 Currently, there are over 2,000 such platforms available on the internet, and slot developers have created over 15,000 online reel-spinners.
 However, what Indians prefer to play are card games like Andar Bahar and Teen Patti against a live dealer, an option available at many casinos, in Hindi, no less.

 The Indian Mobile Gaming Market is Rapidly Developing

 Michael Broda, ESPL’s CEO, following his network’s deal with Paytm, said – “the roll-out of 5G in the country makes it a crucial market for our expanding network of amateur tournaments.”
 The Indian market is crucial, as it is home to 326 mobile gamers, a number that rose by 57 million in two years and hit $1.2 billion in mobile gaming revenues in 2020.
 The country should add 42 million new players by 2022.
-If you’re an avid gamer as well, here’s the best mobile hotspot for gaming to optimize your gaming experience.
+For the best apps for mobile and PC you can check out https://mytechnolojoy.com, If you’re also an avid gamer, here’s the best mobile hotspot for gaming to optimize your gaming experience.